gyulanemeth/bluefox.email/email-marketing-concepts/strategy/target-audience.md

 # Target Audience in Email Marketing

-Your **target audience** is the specific group of people your email marketing is built for — the people whose problems your product solves and whose language your copy should speak.
+Your **target audience** is the specific group of people your email marketing is built for: the people whose problems your product solves and whose language your copy should speak.
 Every decision downstream, from [goal setting](/email-marketing-concepts/strategy/goal-setting) to [copywriting](/email-marketing-concepts/copywriting/) to send timing, works better once this group is defined instead of left implicit.

 ## Why a Defined Target Audience Matters

 Emails written for "everyone" tend to resonate with no one.
 A defined target audience lets you write specific subject lines, pick relevant examples, and make offers that match what that group actually cares about.
-It also determines what you measure — an audience of budget-conscious freelancers and an audience of enterprise buyers will respond to completely different value propositions, even for the same product.
+It also determines what you measure: an audience of budget-conscious freelancers and an audience of enterprise buyers will respond to completely different value propositions, even for the same product.

 ## Demographics